The BLACK+DECKER LHT2436 40-Volt Cordless Hedge Trimmer is the best electric hedge trimmer based on the value it provides.

 Below is a video discussing the simple maintenance involved in maintaining an electric hedge trimmer.

-- Shearing blade quickly cuts branches up to 3/4-inch thick
+- Shearing blade quickly cuts branches up to 3/4 inch thick.
+Uses Ideal for trimming hedges, shrubs and bushes without extension cords

 The power and durability of a corded hedge trimmer are found in the BLACK+DECKER LHT2436 40-Volt High-Performance Cordless Hedge Trimmer.
 You’ll pay a higher than a moderate price for this trimmer, but its performance makes it worth the money.